 Illness

 Pups can fall ill.
 They may recover on their own or they may die.
-Spending time with them will improve their odds of recovery but won't guarantee it.
+Companionship (spending time with them) will improve their odds of recovery but won't guarantee it.
+You can spend up to two game-hours (five realtime minutes) in this Companionship mode each game-day, before a cooldown is triggered.

 Their pawprint icon will glow when you are spending time with them.